viableindustries/EIP-AshTracker/_posts/glossary.md

 <a name="drinking-water-standards-and-health-advisories" id="Drinking Water Standards and Health Advisories"></a>
 ## Drinking Water Standards and Health Advisories

-- [Maximum Contaminant Level (MCL)](http://www.epa.gov/safewater/consumer/pdf/mcl.pdf) – The highest level of a contaminant that is allowed in drinking water.
+- <a href="http://www.epa.gov/safewater/consumer/pdf/mcl.pdf" target="_blank">Maximum Contaminant Level (MCL)</a> – The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to Maximum Contaminant Level Goals (MCLG) as feasible using the best available treatment technology and taking cost into consideration.
 MCLs are enforceable standards.</li>
-- [Maximum Contaminant Level Goal (MCLG)](http://www.epa.gov/safewater/consumer/pdf/mcl.pdf) – The level of a contaminant in drinking water below which there is no known or expected risk to health.
+- <a href="http://www.epa.gov/safewater/consumer/pdf/mcl.pdf" target="_blank">Maximum Contaminant Level Goal (MCLG)</a> - The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety and are non–enforceable public health goals.</li>
-- [Lifetime Health Advisory (LHA)](http://water.epa.gov/action/advisories/drinking/upload/dwstandards2012.pdf) – The concentration in drinking water that is not expected to cause any adverse non–carcinogenic effects for a lifetime of exposure.
+- <a href="http://water.epa.gov/action/advisories/drinking/upload/dwstandards2012.pdf" target="_blank">Lifetime Health Advisory (LHA)</a> – The concentration in drinking water that is not expected to cause any adverse non–carcinogenic effects for a lifetime of exposure.
 LHAs are based on the assumed drinking water consumption rate of 2 liters of water per day for a 70kg (154 lbs.) adult.</li>
-- [Child Health Advisory (CHA)](http://water.epa.gov/action/advisories/drinking/upload/dwstandards2012.pdf) – The concentration in drinking water that is not expected to cause any adverse non-carcinogenic effects during a one or ten day exposure period.
+- <a href="http://water.epa.gov/action/advisories/drinking/upload/dwstandards2012.pdf" target="_blank">Child Health Advisory (CHA)</a>  – The concentration in drinking water that is not expected to cause any adverse non-carcinogenic effects during a one or ten day exposure period.
 CHAs are based on the assumed drinking water consumption rate of 1 liter per day for a 10kg (22 lbs.) child.</li>

 <a name="well-designations" id="Well Designations"></a>
 ## Well Designations